MicrosoftDocs/microsoft-365-docs/microsoft-365/knowledge/plan-topic-experiences.md

 search.appverid: MET150
 localization_priority: Normal
 ROBOTS: NOINDEX, NOFOLLOW
-description: "Learn how to plan for topic experiences in Microsoft 365"
+description: "Learn how to plan for Plan for Microsoft Viva Topics"
 ---

-# Plan topic experiences in Microsoft 365
+# Plan for Microsoft Viva Topics

 You're in control of how topics are experienced in your organization.
-Your planning decisions for topic experiences ensures that high quality topics are shown to your users and they have the right permissions to consume and contribute knowledge.
+Your planning decisions for Topics ensures that high quality topics are shown to your users and they have the right permissions to consume and contribute knowledge.

 In this article we'll examine these planning decisions:

-- Which SharePoint sites you want to crawl for topics.
+- Which SharePoint sites you want to crawl for topics
 - Which topics, if any, you want to exclude from topic experiences
-- Which users you want to make topics visible to.
+- Which users you want to make topics visible to
-- Which users you want to give permissions to manage topics in the topic center.
+- Which users you want to give permissions to manage topics in the topic center
-- Which users you want to give permissions to create or edit topics in the topic center.
+- Which users you want to give permissions to create or edit topics in the topic center
-- What name you want to give your topic center.
+- What name you want to give your topic center

 Security and privacy of your data is respected, and topic experiences does not grant users additional access to files they don’t have rights to.
-We recommend you also read [Topic experiences security and privacy](topic-experiences-security-privacy.md) as part of your planning process.
+We recommend you also read [Microsoft Viva Topics security and privacy](topic-experiences-security-privacy.md) as part of your planning process.

 ## Requirements

-You must be a global administrator or SharePoint administrator to access the Microsoft 365 admin center and set up topic experiences.
+You must be a global administrator or SharePoint administrator to access the Microsoft 365 admin center and set up Topics.

-All users who are going to use topic experiences require a **Topic Experiences** license.
-Assigning licenses is covered in [Set up topic experiences](set-up-topic-experiences.md).
+All users who are going to use Topics require a **Topic Experiences** license.
+Assigning licenses is covered in [Set up Microsoft Viva Topics](set-up-topic-experiences.md).

 ## Topic discovery

 The topic discovery settings specify which SharePoint sites are used as sources for topics.
 You can choose to include all SharePoint sites, a specific list of sites, or no sites.
 We recommend that you choose all sites so that topic experiences can discover a large number of good topics for your users.

-When you set up topic experiences, you can choose from the following options:
+When you set up Topics, you can choose from the following options:

 - **All sites**: All SharePoint sites in your organization.
 This includes current and future sites.
 - **All, except selected sites**: All sites except for the ones you specify.
 Sites created in future will be included as sources for topic discovery.